esau91/AWS_Cloud_Practitioner_Essentials/README.md

      - Migrate existing applications to the cloud.
      - Design and build new applications in the cloud.
   2. On-Premise (Also known as private cloud deployment)
-     - Deploy resources by using virtualization and resource managment tools.
+     - Deploy resources by using virtualization and resource management tools.
-     - Increase resources utilization by using application managment and virtualization technologies.
+     - Increase resources utilization by using application management and virtualization technologies.
   3. Hybrid
      - Connect cloud-based resources to on-premises infrastructures.
      - Integrate cloud-based resources with legacy IT applications
 - Benefits of Cloud Computing
   1. Trade upfront expense for variable expense.
   2. Stop spending money to run and maintain data centers.
-  3. Stop gessing capacity.
+  3. Stop guessing capacity.
-  4. Benefit from masive economies of scale.
+  4. Benefit from massive economies of scale.
   5. Increase speed and agility.
   6. Go global in minutes.

   How does the scale of cloud computing help you to save costs? **R:** The aggregated cloud usage from a large number of customers results in lower pay-as-you-go prices.

 ## Module 2 - Compute in the Cloud
-- Multitenacy: Sharing underlying hardware between virtual machines.
+- Multi Tenancy: Sharing underlying hardware between virtual machines.
 - Vertical Scaling: Increase memory and CPU.
 - CaaS: Compute as a Service.